 These were my absolute favorite maternity leggings.
 They’re over-the-bump but the band isn’t itchy at all.
-I wore them most days after about 20 weeks.
+I wore these stretchy leggings most days after about 20 weeks.
 They’re on the thicker side….
 Which is nice, because they’re not see-through.

 Ugh.
 Your boobs will go crazy during pregnancy and postpartum, so purchase wisely, my friend.
 I liked stretchy, non-underwire ones because they had more give for my ever fluctuating ladies.
 (More bang for your buck, if you will.)
 I never purchased specific maternity bras.

-What about Exercise Maternity Clothes?
+11. What About Exercise Maternity Clothes?

 I just wore maternity leggings + old tee shirts.
 But, some pelvic floor issues prevented me from exercising past 25 weeks.

 If you’re going to exercise regularly through your 3rd trimester (which you should if you can!), then it might be worth having 1 or 2 extra maternity workout tanks.
-Old Navy and Target have a lot of options.
+Old Navy and Target have a lot of cute options.

 The best suggestion I have is to buy the bare minimum for this stage because your size is changing so much, and it goes really fast.